-This is a collaborative wiki site for SCEC's Community Modeling Environment (CME).
+This is a collaborative wiki site for SCEC's Community Modeling Environment (SCEC/CME).
 The CME is a collaborative, interdisciplinary research group that applies advanced computer science technology to the problem of seismic hazard analysis.
 This SCEC community wiki is configured to support our distributed research by providing a collection point for information about SCEC scientific computing research projects.

 Collaborative Project Entries

 The following link will take you to an alphabetically sorted list of all SCECpedia pages.

 The following table contains links to SCEC open-source scientific software descriptions and distributions.